TimotheeMathieu/adastop/README.md

 # Installation

-To install adastop, use pip: from the root of adastop directory,
+To install adastop, use pip:
 ```
-pip install --user .
+pip install adastop
 ```

 This will automatically install the command line interface as well as the python library.